Arquivotheca/PDOS/readme.txt

 "Welcome to pcomm" or similar, and then prompts for a command.
 Recognized commands are:

-"type", which will type a file, e.g. "type config.sys".

 "cd", which will change directories.

+"copy", which copies files.

+"date", which shows date.

+"del", which deletes files.

 "dir", which will give a directory listing.

+"echo", which displays a message.

-"exit", which does nothing if this is your primary shell
+"exit", which does nothing if this is your primary shell.

+"help", which provides information about existing commands.

+"mcd", which makes new directory and changes to it.

+"md", which creates new directories.

+"path", which displays or modifies PATH variable.

+"pause", which waits for user to press any key.

+"prompt", which displays or modifies PROMPT variable.

+"rd", which deletes directories.

-"reboot", which reboots the computer
+"reboot", which reboots the computer.

+"ren", which renames files and directories.

+"set", which displays or modifies environment variables.

+"time", which shows the time.

+"type", which will read and display a file, e.g. "type config.sys".

+"unboot", which marks disk as unbootable.

+"ver", which displays current version of PDOS.

+Usable only in batch files:

+"goto", "rem", "option".

+For more information about specific commands use "help [command]".

-You can also launch other programs, so long as it is a .exe in the current directory.
-Because you can't write files (yet) using PDOS, you can't run that sort of program.
-Also the program can't be more than 60k in size for the 16-bit version.
+You can also launch other programs.
+The program can't be more than 60k in size for the 16-bit version.
 Also the program can't do any as-yet unimplemented interrupts.
-All of this means that it is not useful as a general purpose operating system as yet.
-The file-write facility is likely to be the last thing implemented, in order to give PDOS a decent test before opening up the mechanism for disk trashing!
+This means that it is not useful as a general purpose operating system as yet.

 PDOS currently (even in the 32-bit version) uses the BIOS to read from disk and do screen I/O and keyboard input.
 This should hopefully make